Did you know that customer-centric businesses are 60% more profitable?

 2. It Shows You Value Your Customers

 The #1 reason customers switch to another company is that they feel unappreciated.
 This is particularly so after poor service issues.
-So neglecting to react to their responses often leads to defection.
+So neglecting to react to customer issues often leads to defection.
 In the event that this happens, the business loses the immediate revenue and gets bad mouthed up to 16 times.

 The best way to fix this is to collect on the spot feedback that delivers insight in real-time.
 For example – the customer delivers a low score for service, which triggers an alert to your team.
 Since the data received is instant, they now fix the issue and connect with the buyer.
 Consequently stopping defection, revenue loss and brand tarnish.